 Graduate Student

-The proportion of predicted protein coding genes in the human genome is <~2% compared to ~88% in E. coli!
-This leaves the majority of the human genome as either noncoding or untranscribed.
-I am interested in a particular set of noncoding RNAs classified as long noncoding RNAs (lncRNAs).
-What role do lncRNAs play in the additional complexity of humans compared to E. coli, and how does their misregulation lead to disease states, such as cancer?
+Protein coding genes account for ~88% of the E. coli genome, while accounting for <2% of the human genome!
+I am intrigued by the purpose of these noncoding regions that account for the majority of the human genome, in particular long noncoding RNAs (lncRNAs).
+I am researching the role lncRNAs play in gene regulation and development, and how their misregulation can lead to disease states, such as cancer.
 I am taking a structural approach using chemical probing techniques combined with biophysical and cell-based functional assays to gain insight into these lncRNAs.
-Additionally, I am working on computational approaches to improve RNA structure modeling and prediction.
+Additionally, I worked on a program to computationally build full atomic RNA structures.